Thursday, 30 September 2021

 Owing to Jealousy, Othello, in the Shakespearean play inflicts upon himself affliction.
 This is the particular truth of the drama from which the reader learns the general truth of life that Jealousy is always destructive.
 This is called the inductive method of analysis under structural criticism.
 Similarly, the historical inductive method that helps the reader understand the genre of drama originates from Greek religion.
 So, Archetypal criticism, the combination of both these criticisms is an all inclusive one.
 It involves the efforts of many specialists.
 An editor analyses the text.
 A rhetorician analyses the narrative pace.
 A literary social historian studies the evolution of myths and rituals.
 Thus, a thorough understanding of the text is possible under archetypal criticism.

 As a matter of fact, the world of nature is governed by rhythm and it has got a natural cycle.
 The seasonal rhythms in a solar year are spring, summer, autumn and winter.
-This kind of rhythm is also there in the world animals and human beings.
+This kind of rhythm is also there in the world of animals and human beings.
 Crops are planted and harvested rhythmically every year and they have their seasons.
 During planting and harvest, sacrifices and offering are made which are rituals.
 Actually, works of literature have their origins in such rituals and the archetypal critic discovers and explains them.

 A writer usually gets a concept or idea of his work in a moment of inspiration.
 Then he expresses what he has ‘perceived’ in the form of proverbs, riddles and folktales.
 He uses myths either deliberately or unconsciously, and it is the critic who discovers the archetypes, myths in a work.
 Every myth has a central significance in a myth centre.
 That may be God, Demigod, Super human or Legend.